miroslavpejic85/mirotalk/README.md

 ## Credits

-Many Thanks to vasanthv (webrtc) and Sajad (chat) from where I taked inspiration for this project. ❤️
+Many Thanks to ianramzy (html template), vasanthv (webrtc) and Sajad (chat) from where I taked inspiration for this project. ❤️

 ## Contributing